-Marketing Strategy of Rexona analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Rexona marketing mix, help the brand succeed.
+Marketing Strategy of Rexona analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Rexona marketing mix, help the brand succeed in the market.

 Rexona marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.